gamesbook/pyprototypr/docs/additional_concepts.rst

 =================
 `↑ <table-of-contents_>`_

-**pyprototypr** comes with a number of "built-in" names that can be used in some circumstances.
+**protograf** comes with a number of "built-in" names that can be used in some circumstances.
 There are represented by the name enclosed in a pair of quotes *and* a pair of double curly brackets: ``"{{name}}"``